nano-io/nano-time/README.md

 Next step should be to enable compiler logging to see if/how the JNI calls are optimized.

 ### TODO
-- Banchmarks should be able to run from the command line using the uber jar benchmarks.jar.
+- Benchmarks should be able to run from the command line using the uber jar benchmarks.jar.
 Currently not working.

 ### Benchmarks